IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Working with Triggers and Rules

-Open the `serverless.yml` file and define an triggers and rules for the `hello_world` action we have worked with prior.
+Open the `serverless.yml` file and define an triggers and rules for the `hello` action we have worked with prior.
 To define the endpoint simply extend the `functions` section like this:

 <pre>
 functions: